elrizwiraswara/app_table/README.md

 ```

 ## Example
-Check out the [example](example) directory for a complete sample app demonstrating the use of the app_image package.
+Check out the [example](example) directory for a complete sample app demonstrating the use of the `app_table` package.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.